 Julia usually makes double and freezes the second casserole to use later.
 I halved her original, but it makes sense to make two for the same amount of work it takes to make one.
 I serve mine with a little extra sauce on the side and have also made this with brown rice and it works great.

 To make this quicker you can make the rice ahead of time as well as the sauce.
-I used my filetto di pomodoro recipe, but you can use your favorite sauce.
+I used my filetto di pomodoro recipe, but you can use your favorite sauce or even use jarred.
 I recommend either using the 93% lean turkey, I found the 99% lean turkey was too dry and the points remain the same.

 Sicilian Rice Ball Casserole